simonagren/simonagren.github.io/postscopies/bot-framework-series-OAuth/index.md

 # Introduction

-I the last post we looked at Adaptive Cards and also how to utilize them in prompts and catching the answers from them with workarounds.

 In this post we will have a look at how to secure the Bot and give the user the ability to log in and then call Microsoft Graph.
 We will utilize the Azure Bot service built in authentication abilities.

 # Sourcecode